-Protecting building sites from cold weather.
+Protecting Construction sites from cold weather.

 The majority of the UK has been put on either Yellow or Amber cold weather alert.
 Protec has also experienced construction clients having to prepare against the ice and rain with various temporary protection materials on the building site.